 In general, the paper should demonstrate that the student knows how to frame a significant historical question, how to analyze that question, and how to go about answering it.
 It should show a knowledge of the basic bibliographical tools of the field, demonstrate an ability to work creatively with primary sources, and be written clearly and effectively.

-2) Should therefore clearly state a problem, clearly indicate the subsidiary questions into which the larger problem can be divided, and indicate the manner in which documentation will be analyzed to answer these questions.
+2) Clearly state a problem, clearly indicate the subsidiary questions into which the larger problem can be divided, and indicate the manner in which documentation will be analyzed to answer these questions.

-3) Should show an awareness of the major bibliography on the question and a command of at least a portion of that bibliography.
+3) Show an awareness of the major bibliography on the question and a command of at least a portion of that bibliography.

-4) Should make use of primary source material in some portion, at least, of its exposition.
+4) Make use of primary source material in at least some portion of its exposition.

-5) Should conform in footnoting and bibliography to an acceptable style as given by standard handbooks, such as the Chicago Manual of Style.
+5) Conform in footnoting and bibliography to an acceptable style as given by standard handbooks, such as the Chicago Manual of Style.

-6) Should be at least twenty pages in length.
+6) Be at least twenty pages in length.